HogJonny-AMZN/CO3DEX/_posts/2022-12-28-frequency_separation.md

 <img src="/assets/img/posts/2022-12-28-frequency_separation-assets/033.png" title="" alt="" data-align="inline">

-#### 4. Low-Pass
+#### 4. Low-Pass A

 As you can see, we are pretty close to the simple Gaussian Blurred Low Pass Method (close enough that after down-sampling and interpolation the errors might be removed.)

 But as you can see in the image to the right, the error are a result of the *order of operation* ...

-#### 5. Low-Pass Alt (re-order)
+#### 5. Low-Pass B (Alt, re-order layers)

-If we swap the ordering of Layer 2 / 3
+Swap the ordering of Layer 2 & 3

-The error show up in the upper ranges!
+Now the error show up in the upper ranges!

-This is why I prefer the other method, it give you full control over the *low pass* ... and separating the *high pass* less steps and can be done in a single operation without errors.
+This is why I prefer the other method, it gives you full control over separating the *high pass* ... and generating a usable *low pass*.
+It's less steps and the blending can be done in a single operation (LinearLight) without introducing any errors.

-**Note**: There is a REALLY good chance, there is a correct error free way to do this that I simply haven't figured out yet.
+**Note**: There is a REALLY good chance, there is a more correct and error free way to handle this approach, which I simply haven't figured out yet.
 And I am guessing, it would be fairly easy to write a Python script or some code that would do all of this work and spit out the separated frequencies.

 ## Terrain Macro Color and Detail Materials

-To use frequency separation for the purpose of , you would typically start by obtaining an image of the terrain that you want to create a color map and high-frequency detail material for.
-This image could be a photograph or a scan of real-world terrain, or it could be a digital image that you have created or obtained from another source.
+To use frequency separation for the purpose of Terain Detail Materials, you would typically start by obtaining an image of the terrain that you want to create a color map and high-frequency detail material for.
+This image could be a photograph or a scan of real-world terrain (such as Quixel materials), or it could be a digital image that you have created or obtained from another source.
 Next, you would use the frequency separation technique to create two layers in the image: one for the high frequencies and one for the low frequencies.
 The high frequency layer would contain the detail and texture information, while the low frequency layer would contain the color and tone information.
 You could then use the high frequency layer to generate a high-frequency detail material for the terrain, and the low frequency layer to generate a macro color map.
 These materials could then be used in a 3D graphics application to create a detailed and realistic representation of the terrain.

+That is the gist, when we talk scanned materials, photogrammetry, or Physically Based Rendering (PBR), there is more to it than that, but those concepts and details are outside the scope of this article.

 This approach works well for creating detail materials for terrain, here is the original cry doc that covers this: